-For many people who have set their hearts on a property it can be a crushing disappointment, forcing them to either start their property search all over again or to increase their own bid to compete with the new buyer.
+For many people who have set their hearts on a property it can be a crushing disappointment, forcing them to either start their property search all over again or increase their own bid to compete with the new buyer.

 Mortgage brokers remove a lot of the paperwork and hassle of getting a mortgage, as well as helping you access exclusive products and rates that aren’t available to the public.
 Mortgage brokers are regulated by the Financial Conduct Authority (FCA) and are required to pass specific qualifications before they can give you advice.